duhon/magento-docker/README.md

 4. You have 2 options to install the project
 #### docker-compose based installation
-If you want to run search-service please first - populate `auth.json` in the root of repository with your magento composer keys

 This approach will use only docker-compose to install Storefront (Search service) project.
 Files between the host and guest are synced with "delegated" options (see FILE_SYNC in .env)
  - RUN `git checkout docker-compose.yml` - optional: reset changes if any present in docker-compose.yml
  - RUN `bash ./init_project` - clone repos (if RECLONE=YES in .evn)